Protecting Democracy

 That’s what voting should feel like.

-I’m running for Congress because I believe protecting our democracy is not just a political goal—it’s a matter of faith.
+I’m running for Congress because I believe protecting our democracy is not just a political issue.
+It’s a matter of faith.
 Voting is how we take care of each other.
 It’s how we shape the future together.
 And it only works if everyone has a real chance to be heard.

 That’s not democracy.
-That’s not faith.
+That’s manipulation.
 And it’s not what Arkansas deserves.

-In our state, voting can still be confusing and complicated.
+In Arkansas, voting can still be confusing and complicated.
 Lines are long.
 Rules are strict.
 Maps are drawn behind closed doors.
 And regular people are the ones who lose out.

 Because behind every ballot is a person.
 A college student voting for the first time.
 A retired nurse who never misses an election.
 A working parent squeezing in time to vote between jobs.

 As a pastor, I’ve always believed that faith means standing up for what’s right.
-That we’re called to create systems that reflect justice and love.
-That’s what democracy should be—a way to love our neighbors by building the future together.
+That we are called to build systems that reflect justice and love.
+Democracy should be one of those systems.